stakewalker/carbon_monoxide/README.md

 ## Carbon_monoxide
-A place to keep personal scripts related to cryptocurrency trading projects
+Just a place to keep personal scripts related to cryptocurrency trading projects